ben1998-hub/We-Love-Steak/README.md

     ![screenshot](documentation/unfixed-bug03.png)

-    - Attempted fix: this is a known warning and acceptable, and my section doesn't require a header since it's dynamically added via JS.
+    - Attempted fix: this is a known warning and acceptable, and my section doesn't require a header since it's dynamically added.

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-If you legitimately cannot find any unfixed bugs or warnings, then use the following sentence:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+🛑🛑🛑🛑🛑 🛑🛑🛑🛑🛑

 There are no remaining bugs that I am aware of.

+🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑